 Restaurant and Toilet

 There is a cafe with a toilet just before the peak.
 During our first hike, this cafe was not open, but the second time, it was serving drinks and snacks.
 The cafe has a toilet outside the restaurant for which you pay 0,50€ per person at the restaurant's cashier.
-The toilet seems to have irregular maintenance as it was super stinky and dirty.
+The toilet seemed to have irregular maintenance as it was super stinky and dirty.
 If the weather is sunny, expect the cafe to be open.
 However, it is important to have your drinks with you.

 Some people spend only a few minutes at the peak but when the weather is sunny and calm you can easily stay there for 1 to 2 hours.
 The peak is a place to unwind.
 Because the altitude is less than 2 kilometres, there is enough oxygen even for a longer stay.